dhruvnigam93/dhruvnigam93.github.io/_posts/2024-06-11-foundation-fomo.md

 title: "Foundation FOMO"
 date: 2024-06-11
 ---

-All undergrads at Ashoka University, a liberal arts university in India, must take 9 foundational courses before getting into their major.
-These are Introduction to Critical Thinking, Great Books, Literature and the World, Indian Civilizations, Environmental Studies, Mind and Behaviour, Economy, Politics and Society, Mathematical Thinking and Principles of Science.
+All undergrads at Ashoka, a liberal arts university in India, must take 9 foundational courses before getting into their major.
+These are - _Introduction to Critical Thinking_, _Great Books, Literature and the World, Indian Civilizations,
+Environmental Studies, Mind and Behaviour, Economy, Politics and Society, Mathematical Thinking and Principles of Science._
 From their website -
 > These courses are not formal gateways into the Major programmes, but distinctive courses that introduce students to
 > the foundations of thought and various styles of thinking, and also to inter- and transdisciplinary approaches.